Eng-AliKazemi/Eng-AliKazemi/README.md

 In addition to my technical development, I bring over 10 years of successful management experience.
 This helps me take on relevant leadership positions and provide mentorship to others pursuing careers in AI and technology.

-I am well equipped with strong analytical thinking and emotional intelligence.
+I have strong analytical thinking and emotional intelligence abilities.
 These qualities help me solve complex problems, collaborate effectively, and lead with clarity and empathy.

 I now have experience in various but related topics that support my path toward becoming a true AI Solution Architect.